hashicorp/vault/website/source/api/secret/nomad/index.html.md

   as a string duration with a time suffix like `"30s"` or `"1h"`.
 If not provided, the default Vault lease is used.

-- `policy` `(string: "")` – Comma separated list of Nomad policies the token is going to be created against.
+- `policies` `(string: "")` – Comma separated list of Nomad policies the token is going to be created against.
 These need to be created beforehand in Nomad.

-- `global` `(bool: "")` – Specifies if the token should be global, as defined in the [Nomad Documentation](https://www.nomadproject.io/guides/acl.html#acl-tokens). ma
+- `global` `(bool: "false")` – Specifies if the token should be global, as defined in the [Nomad Documentation](https://www.nomadproject.io/guides/acl.html#acl-tokens). ma

 - `type` `(string: "client")` - Specifies the type of token to create when